 Figure 2a presents the changes of paraquat concentration in both reactors, i.e., the evolution of the pesticide concentration along reaction time, while Fig. 2b refers to the dissolved organic carbon data.
-It can be seen that the performance of the process, for

-- 15 both degradation and mineralization, was very similar in both reactors, although their dimensions and mode of operation are considerably different.
-Besides, it is shown that the decrease of temperature (20°C in the loop instead of 30°C) does not influence significantly the process, representing an important advancement in water decontamination in-situ, avoiding the concerns about high temperatures.
-It should be noted that - 20 after 8 h, in the pilot loop, paraquat was completely degraded, even using lower temperatures than in the lab scale; it can thus be concluded that the process can be easily scaled up, keeping the good performance.
+It can be seen that the performance of the process, for both degradation and mineralization, was very similar in both reactors, although their dimensions and mode of operation are considerably different, as well as initial DOC (because in the pilot loop reactor commercial GMX was used, as described above).
+Besides, it is shown that the decrease of temperature (20°C in the loop instead of 30 °C) does not influence significantly the process, representing an important advancement in water decontamination in-situ, avoiding the concerns about high temperatures.
+It should be noted that after 8h, in the pilot loop, paraquat was completely degraded, even using lower temperatures than in the lab scale; it can thus be concluded that the process can be easily scaled up, keeping the good performance.